Lightning-AI/litgpt/tutorials/quantize.md

 Memory used: 14.50 GB
 ```

-To reduce the memory requirements further, Lit-GPT supports several quantization techniques, which are shown below.
+To reduce the memory requirements further, LitGPT supports several quantization techniques, which are shown below.

 > [!TIP]
 > Most quantization examples below also use the `--precision bf16-true` setting explained above.
 If your GPU does not support `bfloat16`, you can change it to `--precision 16-true`.